rachelcarmena/rachelcarmena.github.io/_posts/2019-04-26-does-and-donts-when-writing-tests.md

 As [Kent C. Dodds](https://twitter.com/kentcdodds) says:

-> The more your tests resemble the way your software is used, the more confidence they can give you.
+> The more your tests resemble **the way your software is used**, the more confidence they can give you.

 ### Listen to test code